 Professors John Davis, Ivan Lansberg and John Ward were instrumental in launching the first Leading the Family Business (LFB) program in 1988.
 Dr. Stephan Schmidheiny underwrote the pilot study.

-The IMD Global Family Business Award was launched in1996, with Lego the first of the many prestigious winners over the years.
-Thanks to the sponsorship of Lombard Odier the Award has continued to grow in reputation, promoting the indispensable role family businesses play in the global economy.
+The IMD Global Family Business Award was launched in 1996, with Lego the first of the many prestigious winners over the years.
+The Award has continued to grow in reputation, promoting the indispensable role family businesses play in the global economy.

-LFB was (and continues to be) an enormous success, generating much interest from around the world.
+LFB continues to be an enormous success, generating much interest from around the world.
 The subsequent demand for custom programs (tailor-made for your family business needs) has increased steadily and in 2004, after welcoming more than 400 families from over 40 countries, we celebrated the 1,000th Family Business participant milestone.